 cables to the logs and also to the nearest trees.
 These are typically cut into strips with six

-holes per piece (McMaster Carr 9600t51 strapping).
+holes per piece (McMaster Carr 9600t51 strapping) for small logs.
 Double these up because they tend to rust

 fairly quickly due to their thin design.